Many parents are unaware if their babies are overweight or not. Take the time to learn more about it by reading the article below.

 Most eating behaviors are learned, so it is always important to maintain healthy eating habits throughout their life instead of relying on your child to simply eat when they are hungry and stop when they are full.

 - Consider breastfeeding when possible.
 Babies can control the amount of milk they get when they nurse and stop once they are full.
-Overfeeding is rare with nursing.
+Overfeeding is rare in nursing.

 - Don’t let your baby graze.
 If they are bored and constantly handed a bottle, they may choose to eat even if their stomach is full.